callistusystan/codeforcesHelper/README.md

 If there are any problems with the tool, feel free to raise an issue on the Github repo, www.github.com/callistusystan/codeforcesHelper/issues or send me an email at callistusystan@gmail.com

-Currently, the tool is limited to public pages, thus it will not be able to extract problem data from private contests.

-Thank you to all users for choosing to use Codeforces Helper!

 ## Announcements ##

 Codeforces Helper is still very new, with more updates and functionalities to come, so don't forget to update the tool!

 	> npm update -g cfhelper

+Thank you to all users for choosing to use Codeforces Helper!

 ## Installation ##